Skip to content

 )

-// For complex lists, use constant keys to preserve state
+// Use keys to preserve state during reordering

 ListView.builder(